WM-SahilShah/mock-store/README.md

 2. Set the variable DOCKER=1 in .env
 3. Execute `pnpm run docker:build`.
 4. After that, you can start the container with `pnpm run docker:run`.

-## That's all

-YNS evolves each day, and we actively seek feedback on what to improve.
-If you have any questions or problems, don't hesitate to get in touch with us on our Discord Server.

-## FAQ

-### Sometimes, you use `structuredClone` to pass data from server to client components.
-Why?

-Only certain types of data can be passed from the server to the client directly.
-Data from Stripe SDK often contains class instances.
-To work around this, we use `structuredClone` to eliminate them and pass just plain old objects to the client.